mikeliddle/mikeliddle.github.io/_posts/2019-01-23-The Static Blog.md

 database and templating engine, like wordpress uses, or just a dynamic templating engine.

 So I looked on Google how to make a static blog, not using a CMS.
-I still rely on a templating engine and template[^1], but since all the pages can be statically generated, I don't have to worry about having a live back-end system that manages the content.
+I still rely on a templating engine and template, but since all the pages can be statically generated, I don't have to worry about having a live back-end system that manages the content.
 I decided that Jekyll would be the best option, first because Github supports it, but also, it has a large community of support, I can write articles using markdown, and I don't